to our site!

 planetary boundary layer occasionally air samples

-are taken over the tower by means of a small aircraft.
+were taken over the tower by means of a small

-measurements has been started to monitor the atmospheric
+measurements has been operational from 2006 to 2015 to monitor

 tower belongs to the developing European network